Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 In order for the FPGA to properly display any information onto the screen, we had to declare a series of variables that parsed the information received from the Arduino.
 Since we chose to use parallel communication between the FPGA and the base station Arduino, each bit of information sent from the Arduino is a physical wire connecting pins on both boards.
 Here are the variables and pins we used to read the arduino’s data.

 ```
-prevmov:
+prevmov: This one-bit signal tells the FPGA if the robot has previously moved a square.

 currmov: This one-bit signal tells the FPGA if the robot has moved a square.
 It takes input from GPIO_1 pin 28.

-Fwall: This one-bit signal is high when there is a wall detected in the front of the robot, and low when there is not.
+Fwall: This one-bit signal is high when there is a wall
+detected in the front of the robot, and low when there is not.
 It takes input from GPIO_1 pin 1.

-Lwall: This one-bit signal is high when there is a wall detected to the left of the robot, and low when there is not.
+Lwall: This one-bit signal is high when there is a wall
+detected to the left of the robot, and low when there is not.
 It takes input from GPIO_1 pin 3.

-Rwall: This one-bit signal is high when there is a wall detected to the right of the robot, and low when there is not.
+Rwall: This one-bit signal is high when there is a wall
+detected to the right of the robot, and low when there is not.
 It takes input from GPIO_1 pin 5.

-treasure: This two-bit signal defines what kind of treasure the robot has discovered.
-It concatenates the variables treasure1 and treasure2 which take input from GPIO_1 pins 2 and 4, respectively.
+treasure: This two-bit signal defines what kind of
+treasure the robot has discovered.
+It concatenates the variables treasure1 and treasure2
+which take input from GPIO_1 pins 2 and 4, respectively.

-Additionally, GPIO_1 pins 30 and 32 were used to signal x/y direction and +/- movement, respectively, but were not given variable names.
+Additionally, GPIO_1 pins 30 and 32 were used to signal
+x/y direction and +/- movement, respectively, but were not given variable names.
 ```
 ## Maze Navigation